 The late stage of self-employment can be a scary one – where do you go from here?
 If you’re hoping to sell your business or pass it along to a friend or loved one, the options may be overwhelming.
 Many assume that the profits from selling their business will be enough to carry them through retirement, but that’s not always the case.
 By this time, you should be in a position where you have reduced your personal debt and you have started calculating how much you need to retire.
 From there, consider the following steps below:

-Boost the amount of money you’re saving towards retirement to 20 percent or more of your income.
-At this point, many financial pressures such as paying for a mortgage or putting your children through college, are no longer an issue.
+At this point, many financial pressures, such as paying for a mortgage or putting your children through college, are no longer an issue.
 Try to fill those retirement accounts as much as you can.
 Consider investing in stocks.
 These are assets that generally stay ahead of inflation and can carry you through retirement, even if you’ve only recently acquired them.